syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Style-Architecture.md

 ![](Style-Architecture_Images/Style-Architecture_img10.jpg)

-Image Showing three Standard styles  for Nodes, Subitem and Column.
+Image Showing three Standard styles  for Nodes, SubItem and Column.

 The below image displays a gradient style  for all the columns of the MultiColumnTreeView control by changing the properties of Standard Style